 Establishing a successful business involves dedication, hard work, time, and monetary resources.
 In most cases, it takes years before a business can stand on its own and dominate its target niche.
 This also applies to non-tech entrepreneurs planning to build their own tech companies.
 Having plenty of patience can be a key to success.
 Although you have a great business idea, you need to be patient in building the foundation of your business plan.

-As much as possible, give yourself time to form a foolproof action plan for a tech startup.
+As much as possible, give yourself time to form a foolproof action plan for your tech startup and check proof of concept examples.
 Planning is one of the most crucial and complex parts of starting a business since you need to evaluate the current business climate and identify potential strengths and weaknesses.

 Start by conducting market research to discover possible odds and navigate potential opportunities for your tech startup.
 Keep in mind that you have to work with professionals who have a wide range of technical skills, so you must have a requirement plan and execution process about your demands and expectations for the business.